metagusano/metabarcoding_scripts/README.md

 Some useful scripts for metabarcoding pipelines.

-- "finalMOTUs_curation"
+- "refine_MOTU_table", R script.

-Usage (command line (terminal or similar)): finalMOTUs_curation input_table.csv output_table.csv 0.004 10
+Usage (command line (terminal or similar)): refine_MOTU_table -i input_table.csv -c output_table.csv -t 0.004 -r 10 -a yes

-Deletes low abundancy MOTUs from the dataset both in relative terms for each sample (e.g. 0.004 means it transforms to 0 all occurrences that represent less than 0.4 % of the reads of each sample) or in absolute (e.g. 10 means all MOTUs with less than 10 reads IN TOTAL will be deleted).
-Also collapses MOTUs with same species name assignation.
-Must be edited to the specific name of samples and number of columns (= number of samples).
-Also finalMOTUs_curation.R for editing and working in R Studio.
+This script is a post-bioinformatic curation of the dataset after the metabarcoding pipeline.
+Three main functions:
+1. Removes low abundance reads on each sample subjected to tag switching
+2. Removes low abundance MOTUs with less than X reads in total in all the samples
+3. Collapses MOTUs with the same species identification

+Arguments:
+ -i: Input file.
+Must be a .csv file with at least the following columns: "id", "rank" and "sequence".
+All records in "rank" column must be written in lowercase.
+No default.
+ -c: Resulting curated table.
+Default: input file_curated.csv.
+ -t: Porportion of reads suspected of have suffered tag switching.
+Default: 0.
+ -r: Minumum number of reads in total to consider a MOTU as a true occurrence.
+Default: 10.
+ -a: Wether MOTUs with the same __species__ determination are to be collapsed into a single occurrence.
+Retains the id label of the most abundant MOTU and records the id lables of the collapsed ones.
+Default: NO.